Jean-Baptiste-Lasselle/kytes/README.md

 * [Reactive Applications Requirements](https://www.reactivemanifesto.org)
 * Ability to deploy to Kubernetes.
 * Ability to deploy to Openstack (through heat).
-* Ability to deploy using chef.io (release management of chef.io cookbooks, ansible playbooks).
+* Ability to deploy using well know tools like chef.io and ansible (release management of chef.io cookbooks, ansible playbooks).
 <!-- * Ability to deploy to GCP. -->
 <!-- * Ability to deploy to AWS. -->